MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 - A view that sums all sellers' credits, all buyers' debits, and calculates the difference, which should be `0`.

-1. Create a view to track of the financial information for the seller of completed auctions.
+1. Create a view to track credited amounts for sellers of completed auctions.

     ```mzsql
     CREATE VIEW seller_credits AS